wiscer-org/pageLive/docs/dev/chats/chat-002.md

 - Write a content script (e.g., `xai.js`) for `x.ai`. ✅
 - Add a console log to verify it runs only on the xAI site. ✅

+## Step 6: Update manifest.json to Register Both Scripts

+- Ensure the manifest correctly matches and loads the right script(s) for each URL pattern. ✅